 We would like to do some construction work during this unit, as we will also be working on different 3D shapes.
 Please send empty cereal boxes, toilet rolls, tins, etc. and PLEASE make sure that containers are properly cleaned.

-Thank you once again for your help and support with your child’s learning and for your support in making the transition into Kindergarten a successful one.
+Thank you once again for your help and support with your child’s learning.